Alexander Home, 1st Earl of Home: Last years

 In May 1598 Home burnt the Tolbooth of Lauder and killed a prisoner, William Lauder.
 This Lauder had killed John Cranston, who had killed his father at Linlithgow.
 This angered Home because Cranston was killed while in the company of his sister Margaret, the Countess Marischal.
 The Presbytery of Haddington excommunicated Home for this crime.
 This was not pleasing to James VI as he planned to forgive Home at the intercession of the Duke of Holstein, the brother of Anne of Denmark who was in Scotland at the time.

-In April 1599 Home went abroad, it was said he travelled for his health because he was "sore grieved with the French pox", and he resigned the office of warden of the east marches, which was bestowed on Sir Alexander Home of Manderston.
+In April 1599 Home went abroad, it was said he travelled for his health because he was "sore grieved with the French pox", He took a gift of as many as eleven horses to the King of France.
+He resigned the office of warden of the east marches, which was bestowed on Sir Alexander Home of Manderston.
 He and others were summoned to appear on 11 August 1600 at Falkland Palace on pain of rebellion.
 Home obeyed the summons.
 In the following year he and other nobles who had previously been Catholics were subjected to more stringent superintendence by the authorities of the kirk; but the commissioner appointed to wait on Home reported that he was out of the country.

 Home was one of the retinue who in 1603 accompanied King James to England on his accession to the English throne, the king on his way staying for a night at Home's castle of Dunglass.
 In London he accompanied the French ambassador, Maximilien de Béthune, Duke of Sully, on his trips to Greenwich Palace by boat.
 On 7 July the king constituted him lieutenant and justiciary over the three marches.
 He was also sworn a privy councillor of England.
 On 4 March 1605 was created Earl of Home and Lord Dunglass.

-Suspected again of Roman Catholicism, and involvement in the Gunpowder plot, Home was ordered in 1606 to confine himself in Edinburgh.
+Suspected again of Roman Catholicism, and involvement in the Gunpowder Plot, Home was ordered in 1606 to confine himself in Edinburgh.

 King James decided to visit Scotland in 1617.
 Home and his followers were directed by the Privy Council to meet him and convey him to Dunglass Castle and then to Pencraig near Linton Bridge.

 Alexander, Earl of Home died in London on 5 April 1619.